Phononic Combs in Lithium Niobate Acoustic Resonators

-This chaotic behavior is likely associated with discontinuities in the admittance plot, which itself is caused by complex mode coupling.
-For the single Duffing nonlinearity seen Fig.~\ref{fig:wide2}(a), there is a single discontinuity from the bifurcation of the resonance.
-With our driven tone in Fig.~\ref{fig:wide2}(b), there are several additional discontinuities, allowing the device to transition between the regimes.
 Another piece of evidence that further reinforces the complex behavior is the presence of the second comb right next to the first (though there still exists only one set at the main tone).
 This second set of combs also satisfies the condition of comb spacing being equal to the difference in drive versus the sum of the two frequencies.
 To account for this, when considering the combs at 86 MHz and 171 MHz, the first, slightly lower frequency comb at 86 MHz is likely generated with the second, slightly higher frequency comb at 171 MHz (and vice versa).
-This behavior is not significantly different from the work in Ref.~\onlinecite{ganesan_excitation_2018}, where parametric down-conversion into one or two tones is possible depending on the drive frequency.
+This behavior is likely similar to the phenomenon in Ref.~\onlinecite{ganesan_towards_2017}, where depending on the drive frequency, conversion into different sets of parametric tones is possible.
+This occurs when the frequency shift is so large that a different set of tones is also able to simultaneously satisfy our$f_{1}$+$f_{2}$=$f_{3}$ condition.
 However, it appears that with our devices, both combs always exist simultaneously.
 This second comb has $f_1$ = 86.45 MHz, $f_2$ = 170.868 MHz, giving a comb spacing of 2 kHz; thus, the comb arises from the first set of tones rather than this one.
 For other comb regimes, it is the second set of parametric tones that gives rise to the comb, and in some cases, both sets occur simultaneously.
 The exact dynamics underlying the double parametric down-conversion and comb generation behavior are intricate and not yet fully understood, and are therefore left for future investigation.